jensopetersen/merula/implementing-standoff-annotation.md

 The base text will not be modified in the annotation process, only referenced.
 It serves as the ultimate target for all annotations, since these target the text-block by xml:id and the text selected by its offset and range.

-Tokenising text into words automatically based on whitespace, wrapping words into `<w>` elements supplied with xml:ids, and then targeting standoff annotations to such `w`s is an approach that not adopted (though TEI presently has the mechanisms to implement it), since the linguistic concept of word-hood is much more complex than this for European languages and since it is largely inapplicable to the languages that the project targets (where the existence of words are in doubt, due to overlaps between syntactic and morphological analyses, as in the case of Chinese).
-In order to supply a support for annotations that does not implicate assumptions that may not be valid, the Unicode string serves as target for standoff annotations, with offset and range being the main parameters, but (in order to address concerns addressed by XPointer) also involving node order information (to be described below).
+Tokenising text into words automatically based on whitespace, wrapping words into `<w>` elements supplied with xml:ids, and then targeting standoff annotations to such `w`s is an approach that not adopted (though TEI presently has the mechanisms to implement it), since the linguistic concept of word-hood is much more complex than this for European languages and since it is largely inapplicable to the languages that the project targets (where the existence of words are in doubt, due to overlaps between syntactic and morphological analyses, as in the case of Chinese, or where there are porous boundaries between words, as in Sanskrit).
+In order to supply a support for annotations that does not implicate assumptions that may not be valid, the Unicode string serves as target for standoff annotations, with offset and range being the main parameters, but (in order to address concerns addressed by XPointer) also involving node order information, to be described below).

 There are two kinds of inline annotation: annotations that concern the constitution of the text itself (the text stream itself) and annotations that concern its interpretation and its physical manifestation in particular documents.